xmartlabs/xmartlabs.github.io/_posts/2019-04-29-url-splitting.md

 Caching, compressing and CDNs tend to reduce loading times, but huge code also means parsing and execution times are bigger.
 At a certain point, pushing more code to the user becomes less and less effective.

 Say you have a very big SPA, with 20 distinct pages.
 Does the user really need all that code?
-Will the user navigate across all those 20 pages everytime they use your app?
+Will the user navigate across all those 20 pages every time they use your app?
 I'm willing to bet, in most cases, the answer is no. So, if the user only needs a subset of the code at any one time, why not split it?
 Enter URL splitting.

 ## URL Splitting